helderbarboza/minitodo/README.md

 ## Description

 This repository contains a minimal and elegant To Do application built using TypeScript and Svelte.
 The project aims to provide a simple yet effective way to manage tasks.
+All tasks are stored in the browser's local storage, ensuring that your data remains private and under your control.

 ## Features